ShaheenHossain/eagle-12.1/doc/reference/actions.rst

         "target": "self",
     }

-will replace the current content section by the Eagle ERP home page.
+will replace the current content section by the Eagle home page.

 .. _reference/actions/server: